What benefits are available?

 Documentation that details the child’s medical condition must be provided in order for Medicaid to be authorized presumptively.
 Presumptive eligibility allows the child to begin receiving Medicaid until their medical condition is certified as meeting SSA’s disability criteria.
 Acceptable disability verification to presumptively authorize PH 95 includes but it not limited to:

-• An Early Intervention Evaluation or Mental Health facility discharge report
+- A Mental Health facility discharge report

 The child’s medical condition must be verified as meeting SSA’s disability criteria by the Department of Human Services’ Medical Review Team.
 The CAO will send you a letter requesting additional medical documentation.
 Documentation that is submitted to the CAO must be current, comprehensive, and verify all the child’s signs, symptoms, findings, duration, and functional impact as it relates to their disability.
 If you do not have the medical documentation, take the letter to your child’s provider(s) who is treating the condition(s).